-Contribute to Paths in Biblical Studies SHORT COURSES
+Contribute to Paths in Biblical Studies: SHORT COURSES

-Paths in Biblical Studies is currently accepting short course proposals from scholars interested in sharing their expertise with a large and engaged audience of lay learners.
-Courses are featured on both our standalone course platform and inside our membership community, the Biblical Studies Academy (BSA).
+Paths in Biblical Studies is currently accepting short course proposals from scholars interested in sharing their expertise with a large, engaged audience of curious lay learners.

 We're seeking 1-lecture and 4-lecture courses that are academically rich, yet accessible to general audiences.